Adventure on the Gunflint Trail

 Bearskin Lodge has very nice traditional cabins and lodge suites.
 There's a large Hot Tub Hus, and a lodge in which delicious dinners are served.
 It also has a small outfitter operation.
 800-338-4170.

-On the other side of the road, on the Banadad Trail, Ted and Barbara Young of Boundary Country Trekking/Little Ollie Lake Lodging rent B&B rooms, cabins and yurts, peaked-roof canvas huts with wood-fire stoves, 800-322-8327.
+On the other side of the road, on the Banadad Trail, Ted and Barbara Young of Boundary Country Trekking rents B&B rooms and yurts, peaked-roof canvas huts with wood-fire stoves, 800-322-8327.

-Big Bear Lodge, on Poplar Lake, rents three lodge rooms, five knotty-pine cabins with wood-burning fireplaces and a camper cabin that sleeps six.
+Down the road, also on Poplar Lake, Big Bear Lodge rents three lodge rooms, five knotty-pine cabins with wood-burning fireplaces and a camper cabin that sleeps six.
 The lodge serves beer, wine and pizza.
 There's a lakeside sauna, and guests get free use of canoes.
 218-388-0172.

 On the Upper Gunflint, on Gunflint Lake, Gunflint Lodge is a full-service resort with modern townhouse units that have VCRs, fireplaces and whirlpools or saunas.
 It's got a fine restaurant and bistro in its lodge, and a naturalist leads activities.